-The Central Bank of Ireland (the Central Bank) has responsibility for the authorisation and ongoing supervision of insurance and reinsurance undertakings, insurance intermediaries and captives.
+The Central Bank has responsibility for the authorisation and ongoing supervision of insurance and reinsurance undertakings, insurance intermediaries and captives.

 The supervisory role of the Central Bank involves ongoing review and assessment of an undertaking's corporate governance, risk management and internal control systems.
 The Central Bank's administrative sanctions regime provides it with a credible tool of enforcement and acts as an effective deterrent against breaches of financial services law.